-- Follow directions provided by the floor wardens, property management or emergency responders. - Feel door handles before entering a stairwell.
-If hot or smoke is present, move to an alternate stairwell. - Do not take anything into the stairwell that could pose a hazard to fellow evacuees, such as beverages, laptops, boxes, etc. - If smoke is present, stay low.

-- Under the direction of the floor wardens, evacuate the building, if so directed, and proceed to the designated assembly area. - Remain calm and quiet and listen for instructions. - No one will be permitted to reenter the building until the "all clear" is given by property management after deemed safe by authorities.
+- Follow directions provided by the floor wardens, property management or emergency responders. - Feel door handles before entering a stairwell if they are first into stairwell.
+If hot or smoke is present, move to an alternate stairwell. - Do not take anything into the stairwell that could pose a hazard to fellow evacuees, such as beverages, laptops, boxes, etc. - If smoke is present, stay low. - Under the direction of the floor wardens, evacuate the building, if so directed, and proceed to the designated assembly area. - Remain calm and guiet and listen for instructions. - No one will be permitted to reenter the building until the "all clear" is given by property management after deemed safe by authorities.